-If you dread team-bonding exercises or feel like they are a waste of time, then Start/Stop/Continue will change your mind!
+If your team has been working remotely it’s an especially good time to encourage collaboration.
+Teamwork is critical for church and nonprofit team members.
+Even if you dread team-bonding exercises or feel like they are a waste of time, Start/Stop/Continue will change your mind!

 - Encourage deeper collaboration